griffithdan/griffithdan.github.io/pages/publications.md

 ## In review and in press

+**Griffith, D.M.**, C.J.
+Still, and C.P.
+Osborne.
+Revisiting the biome concept with a functional lens.
+In press, Frontiers in Ecology and Evolution.

+Powell, R.L., **D.M.
+Griffith**, S.M.
+Firmin, J.M.
+Cotton and C.J.
+Still. grassmapr, an R package to predict C3/C4 grass distributions and model terrestrial δ13C isoscapes.
+In review Ecography

 Lehmann, C., **D.M.
 Griffith**, and the “C4 origins NESCent consortium.”
 Functional diversification enabled grassy biomes to fill global climate space.
 In review PNAS.

 Quigley, K.Q., **D.M.
 Griffith**, G. Donati and T.M.
 Anderson.
 Water and nutrients, not herbivory, drive global patterns of grass leaf silicification.
 In revision.
 Ecology